 As per HMRC statistics, on an unadjusted basis, the sale of completed property in the month of October increased 12 percent in comparison to the previous month, and the growth was 3.92 percent y-o-y.
 The full form of HMRC ( Her Majesty's Revenue and Customs).
 The data on completed property transactions found an increase in the optimism and growth outside London.
 During the last quarter of the year, overseas buyers continued to invest to gain access to UK property.
 Singapore based alternative asset manager - Elite Partner Capital that specializes in international asset announced to acquire the biggest private developer of UK Telereal Trillium.
 The current acquisition is believed to be a low risk long-term profitable deal where many global investors are seeking opportunities in such markets.

-Currently, the capital city and the South East regions are undergoing difficult conditions but overall market continues to grow where property transactions are constantly gaining.
-Experts believe transactions in November and December will remain steady as the number of people registering to buy a home increased 37 per cent y-o-y.
+Currently, the capital city and the South East regions are undergoing difficult conditions but the overall market continues to grow where property transactions are constantly gaining.
+Experts believe transactions in November and December will remain steady as the number of people registering to buy a home increased 37 percent y-o-y.
 In comparison to last year and year before, the number of people seeking opportunities in real estate markets continues to grow.

 Impact on prices in case of a positive Brexit agreement

-Revenue decrease in Q3
+Revenue decreased in Q3

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).